HadesHappy/react-hook-typescript-CRUD/README.md

 				<div>
 We are going to develop component <b>EntityList</b> which uses <b>IEntity</b> interface.
 <br/>
-TypeScript enables extension of the interfaces, and we are going to create interface
+TypeScript enables extension of the interfaces,<br/>and we are going to create interface
 <b>IStudent</b> which extends <b>IEntity</b> interface.<br />

 ```JSX